Booking Contact: (913) 250-5141

 Mr. Burnett has released three albums as a leader.
 His latest, ‘Firebird’, is being released first as singles on the ARC label.
 Additional credits include performances, and a forthcoming recording with the Dino Massa Kansas City Quintet titled, “Echoes of Europe.”
 He is an in-demand woodwind instructor and jazz clinician, serving as festival adjudicator and conductor for honors ensembles on many occasions.

-Mr. Burnett was the guest speaker for the 2016 Martin Luther King Day Celebration at Fort Leavenworth.
-The Edward Jones Center for Entrepreneurship at Drury University invited Mr. Burnett to be its first speaker in their ‘Self-Employment in the Arts’ series for 2016.
+Mr. Burnett gave the 2017 keynote speech at the VA’s Central Plains Consolidated Patient Account Center (CPAC) annual Black History Month luncheon at the Dwight D. Eisenhower VA Medical Center.
+He also gave the address for the 2016 Martin Luther King Day Celebration at Fort Leavenworth.
+And, the Edward Jones Center for Entrepreneurship at Drury University invited Mr. Burnett to be its first speaker in their ‘Self-Employment in the Arts’ series for 2016.

 Mr. Burnett lives in the northwest Kansas City metropolitan area city of Leavenworth, Kansas and maintains a significantly active recording, composing and concert performance schedule.
 He is married to the flautist, Terri Anderson Burnett, they have two adult children and four grandchildren.

-[ SPECIALTIES ] Business professional with extensive background and positive proven track record in customer service, protocol, music, project management, promotion and arts-based business organizations.
+[ SPECIALTIES ] Business professional with an extensive background and positive proven track record in customer service, protocol, music, project management, promotion and arts-based business organizations.
 Broad technical knowledge of music, music instruction, and systems approach to management.
 Successful background in arts marketing and promotion.
 Fluent in web design, as well as social media marketing.
-Diverse range of skills.
+A diverse range of skills.
 Team player.
-Early adopter of applicable technology.
+An early adopter of applicable technology.

 – – –